Your Aurora jobs board lives in Monday, but the schedule that matters is whether line three is open Thursday

 How to choose a developer in Aurora

 Hire a team that has built finite-capacity scheduling, not just task boards, and make them model your trickiest line with setup times and sequencing.
 Ask where routing and run-time data will come from, because the scheduler is only as good as that input.
-The best builds connect to your ERP software, inventory management software, and business intelligence dashboards so capacity, stock, and reporting tell one consistent story.
+The best builds connect to your ERP software, inventory management software, and business intelligence (BI) dashboards so capacity, stock, and reporting tell one consistent story.

 - Scheduling that respects finite machine and labor capacity, not just task status